-RETIREMENT PLAN PROVISIONS

-PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN

-About Plan 1 Plan 1 is a defined benefit plan.
-The retirement benefit is based on a member's age, creditable service and average final compensation at retirement using a formula.
-About Plan 2 Plan 2 is a defined benefit plan.
-The retirement benefit is based on a member's age, creditable service and average final compensation at retirement using a formula.
-About the Hybrid Retirement Plan The Hybrid Retirement Plan combines the features of a defined benefit plan and a defined contribution plan. • The defined benefit is based on a member's age, creditable service and average final compensation at retirement using a formula. • The benefit from the defined contribution component of the plan depends on the member and employer contributions made to the plan and the investment performance of those contributions.
+RETIREMENT PLAN PROVISIONS HYBRID PLAN 1 PLAN 2 RETIREMENT PLAN About Plan 1 About Plan 2 About the Hybrid Retirement Plan 1 is a defined benefit plan.
+Plan 2 is a defined benefit plan.
+Plan The retirement benefit is based The retirement benefit is based The Hybrid Retirement Plan on a member's age, service credit on a member's age, service credit combines the features of a and average final compensation and average final compensation defined benefit plan and a at retirement using a formula. at retirement using a formula. defined contribution plan.

-• In addition to the monthly benefit payment payable from the defined benefit plan at retirement, a member may start receiving distributions from the balance in the defined contribution account, reflecting the contributions, investment gains or losses, and any required fees.
+- The defined benefit is based on a member's age, service credit and average final compensation at retirement using a formula. - The benefit from the defined contribution component of the plan depends on the member and employer contributions made to the plan and the investment performance of those contributions. - In addition to the monthly benefit payment payable from the defined benefit plan at retirement, a member may start receiving distributions from the balance in the defined contribution account, reflecting the contributions, investment gains or losses, and any required fees.